Build a token factory on ZIGChain in 15 Minutes

 Step 2: Set Up Pinata IPFS

 Pinata is an IPFS (InterPlanetary File System) pinning service that allows you to upload and manage files on the decentralized web.
-The token factory uses Pinata to store token metadata (images, descriptions, etc.) on IPFS.
+Any build a token factory flow on ZIGChain needs durable metadata hosting, and this sample uses Pinata to store token images, descriptions, and related fields on IPFS before the create transaction lands on chain.

 To set up Pinata for the Token Factory, you'll need: